Documentus/documentus-website/index.md

 ---
-title: Welcome To James F Stevenson's IoT Blog
+title: Welcome To James Stevenson's IoT Blog
 ---

 This is the **Edition** template from [CloudCannon](http://cloudcannon.com/).